 - What is fibre?

-Fibre is defined as raw material, available in the form of the thin and continuous strands.
+Fibre is defined as a natural material, available as a raw in the form of the tiny, thread-like strands, which are converted into the yarn.

 - How many different types of fabrics are there?